It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 How to Handle the Four Different Types of Emails

-Now that you have your email workspace set up and understand the rules of processing, you are ready to get going.
-So whether your inbox is at 50 or 500 (or 3 — if so, way to go), you should be able to follow along here and get it down to 0.
+Now that you have your email workspace set up and understand the rules of processing, you’re ready to get going.
+Whether your inbox is at 50 or 500, follow this process to get it down to 0.

 There are four types of emails that you need to know how to handle: